hiroshiban/Mcalibrator2/README.md

   % [license details about Admesy SDK]
   % Admesy SDK license agreement
   % By installing the Admesy SDK, you agree to the following terms.
   % 1) The Admesy SDK can be used freely with Admesy instruments with no limitations regarding installation.
   % 2) Use of this library with other brands instruments is not permitted.
   % 3) This library is not licensed to third parties without the use of Admesy Instruments.
   % 4) Distribution of the files is only permitted with Admesy instruments or demo software.
   % Distributions should always include this end-user license.
-  % 5)	Modifications/renaming of DLL’s are not permitted.
+  % 5) Modifications/renaming of DLL's are not permitted.
   % 6) Functions that are exported but undocumented, are not supported.
   % 7) This Admesy License agreement does not contain any 3th party licenses such as Labview,NI-Visa
   %     or Microsoft Visual Studio.
 3th party software may require a separate license agreement.
   % 8) Libusbtmc can be used in conjunction with libusb.
 This does not require a separate license.
   % 9) The library is not distributed with source code.
 It is not open source, but free to use.
   % 10) The Admesy colour SDK is developed for use on the Windows Operating system (XP32bit, Vista, Win7,
   %     Win8) and with general hardware in mind.
 Admesy does not guarantee full functionality on all operating
   %     systems/hardware.
 Admesy Instruments can be operated on Linux and Mac OSX or other Operating systems,
   %     but that is not supported by this SDK.
   % 11) This SDK and its components are free to use under above terms and may not be sold to 3rd parties.
   %
   %
   % Created    : "2012-10-29 05:28:07 ban"